 • Why are powerlifting weight classes important?

-“I have been learning about team work since I was very young,” she told CNN Sport earlier this year.
+“I have been learning about teamwork since I was very young,” she told CNN Sport earlier this year.

 You bet!